 How do you do that?

 It starts with market research in its most basic, fundamental form.
-It’s what Tom Peters calls “strategic listening,” and he contends it’s the most important job of any C-level exec or business owner.
+It’s what Tom Peters calls “strategic listening,” and he contends it’s the most important job of any C-level exec or business owner and it’s a critical first step in the branding process.

 Strategic listening requires that you set aside your existing perspective and listen without prejudice.

 Some people simply can’t do it themselves… they’re too far inside the bottle to see clearly.
 So get some professional help.
 Talk to your front-line employees, customers, non-customers, competitor’s customers.
 Do it on the phone.
 In focus groups.
 In on-line chats.
-On Twitter or Facebook.
+On Twitter or Facebook or Instagram.
 Doesn’t matter.
 Just do it.

 It should be the starting point, not an afterthought.